 These are discounted, distressed properties that are generally found through means other than real estate agents and the MLS.
 These properties can be found through online marketing, direct mail, cold calling, or door knocking.
 Homeowners who possess these properties usually are in a distressed situation such as tax delinquency, code violations, probate, foreclosure, divorce, or relocation and they need to sell their house fast, requiring someone to pay cash for their house to avoid delays associated with acquiring a loan from a bank.

 Capital expenditures (capex) refers to items that have a certain life span and are higher cost items to replace but will need to be replaced at some point.
 They help extend the life of the property and are necessary to do to upkeep the property.
 These items can include the roof, windows, and furnace.
 Capex items shouldn’t come as a surprise and should be included in your cash flow calculations to save for these large items.

-Paul Lisanti, Realtor, Keller Williams Signature Realty
+Paul Lisanti, Real Estate Agent, Keller Williams Signature Realty

 This is a combination of “satisfy” and “suffice.”
 This happens when you need to choose an acceptable option instead of waiting for an optimal one.
 When comparing investment options, it’s easy to think that there is a better opportunity to come along.
 While that may be the case, it is often better for investors to determine what a successful investment looks like and move forward with the first one that matches or exceeds that criteria.

 Monica S. Betancourt, President, The Monica Betancourt Group